 Do you have to adjust your mileage formula for these tires?

-Yes…but it’s only a slight adjustment.
-With the slightly taller tires, the car is actually traveling a little bit further than the odometer indicates.
-When I read the number of miles I have driven for a tank of gas, I just add 2.5% to the number of miles.
-If the odometer says I went 400 miles, the car really traveled 410 miles.
+With slightly taller tires, the car is traveling further than the odometer indicates.
+When reading the number of miles driven, just add 2.5% to that number.
+If the trip odometer says 400 miles, the car actually traveled 410 miles (400 x 1.025).

 Does the car handle better with these wheels/tires?

-Ecopia EP422 Plus tires are supposed to last 70,000 miles.
+Ecopia EP422 Plus tires have a 70,000 mile tread life warranty.
 Is that realistic?

 Where did you buy these wheels/tires and how much did they cost?